Derius Davis

-Derius Davis (born September 11, 2000) is an American football wide receiver and return specialist for the TCU Horned Frogs.
+Derius Richaud Davis (born September 11, 2000) is an American professional football wide receiver and return specialist for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the TCU Horned Frogs before being selected by the Chargers in the fourth round of the 2023 NFL draft.

-Early years
+Early life

 Davis grew up in St. Francisville, Louisiana and attended West Feliciana High School, where he helped lead the Saints to a 3A state championship as a senior in 2017 and also starred in track, winning the 200-meter dash at the state meet.

 Rated as a 3-star prospect, Davis chose to play his college football at Texas Christian University in Fort Worth, Texas over a scholarship offer from Tennessee.
 He enrolled at TCU in the summer of 2018.